Aron Wieder

 Aron B. Wieder is an American politician serving in the New York State Assembly for the 97th district.
 A Democrat, he defeated incumbent John W. McGowan and flipped the seat in 2024.
 He has also served in the Rockland County Legislature for the 13th district since 2011.

 Political career

-Wieder was elected to the board of East Ramapo Central School District in 2008, serving until 2011, becoming Vice-President and then President during his tenure.
+Wieder was elected to the board of East Ramapo Central School District in 2008, serving until 2011, becoming vice-president and then President during his tenure.

 He was the Democratic candidate for New York's 98th State Assembly district in the 2016 general election, but was defeated.
 He ran in the 2014 Democratic primary for the 98th district, but lost by only 61 votes.

 Rockland County Legislature

 Wieder has served as a member of the Rockland County Legislature since 2011.
 He announced that he would remain in the position while concurrently serving in the State Assembly.

-On February 13th he announced that he's resigning his seat in the Rockland County Legislature citing that "he has made significant progress on those projects and decided it was the right time to resign."
+On February 13, he announced that he would be resigning his seat in the Rockland County Legislature.